Tyler S. Steelman

 My name is Tyler Steelman and I am a Ph.D. candidate in political science at the University of North Carolina at Chapel Hill specializing in American politics and political psychology.
 For more information on my research, teaching, or to contact me, use the links above!

-I am currently serving as an American Political Science Association Public Scholarship Fellow.
-You can find my summaries of recent APSR journal articles on politicalsciencenow.com.
+I recently concluded a fellowship with the American Political Science Association's Public Scholarship Program.
+You can find my summaries of recent APSR journal articles on politicalsciencenow.com and the most recent edition of the APSA magazine.